pfirsich/wuzy/README.md

 This is supposed to be the least amount of code that lets you control a character in a level.

 It will just do collision detection and resolution, no kinematics or dynamics.
 You can just create colliders and bump them into each other and get vectors that resolve the collision.
+It also does ray casting.

 Most of the games I made were not made with any of the big engines, so I only used a proper physics engine a few times and I hated it quite a bit.
 It's very restrictive that most of the time you cannot set the position directly (which makes sense, but it is restrictive none the less) and I firmly believe that for most games the optimal physics have nothing to do with real-world kinematics and dynamics, so this library handles collision detection and resolution.
 No accelerations or forces, no constraints or anything of the sort.
 Maybe velocites if I ever introduce continuous collision detection.